dan-sprague/dan-sprague.github.io/_posts/2024-12-4-juliacase.markdown

         - data/
     - ...

-Dependency management is automatic, with no overhead other than the initial creation of a project directory via `Pkg.generate("Project")` To truly compartmentalize one’s work in Python between projects, or even specific analyses within a project, would be practically difficult or impossible.
+Dependency management is automatic, with no overhead other than the initial creation of a project directory via `Pkg.generate("Project")`.
+To truly compartmentalize one’s work in Python between projects, or even specific analyses within a project, would be practically difficult or impossible.
 In Julia: enter the project directory and launch Julia.
 The correct environment with all its dependencies will be loaded from there.
 The base Julia environment is kept clean.<br><br>

 ## Text Processing